caolan/pithy/README.md

 var html = require('pithy');
 ```

-You can then just use pithy.`tagname` as a function to create the
+You can then just use html.`tagname` as a function to create the
 appropriate element.
-Please note, you actually get a pithy.SafeString
+Please note, you actually get a html.SafeString
 object back, not a native JavaScript String.
 This *might* mess up your
 isString() tests.
 If you have a workaround please send a pull-request.

-There is also a pithy.escape() function for escaping HTML (returns a
+There is also a html.escape() function for escaping HTML (returns a
-pithy.SafeString).
+html.SafeString).
 It will not escape a value that is already a
-pithy.SafeString object.
+html.SafeString object.